Taking A Closer Look At Glaucoma

 • Slit-lamp exam uses a specialised microscope called a slit lamp to examine the interior of your eye

 Glaucoma that is left untreated can hasten the progression of permanent vision loss and blindness.
-If you are experiencing eye pain, headaches, or problems with your vision, it’s crucial to see an eye doctor as soon as possible.
+If you are experiencing eye pain, headaches, or problems with your vision, it’s crucial to consult with a doctor as soon as possible.
 The initial treatment includes eye drops and oral medications, and then in the later phase, further procedures like laser treatment and surgeries are usually done.

-Oral medication such as beta blockers and carbonic anhydrase inhibitors are mostly prescribed as they reduce fluid production in the eyes.
+Oral medications such as beta blockers and carbonic anhydrase inhibitors are mostly prescribed as they reduce fluid production in the eyes.

 Laser surgery can cause a modest increase in the drainage of fluid from your eyes if you have open-angle glaucoma.
 If you suffer from angle-closure glaucoma, it can prevent fluid blockage.
-Procedures for laser consist of –
+Procedures for lasers consist of:

 • Cyclophotocoagulation which reduces fluid production by treating the ciliary process